 A quick mention of this just because it’s gas.
 We’ve all gone a bit mad for augmented reality lately and Google picked up on that.
 With Playground, you can insert objects and characters into your photos.
 It didn’t take me long to play with this:

 I was going to generally talk about the design in this section, but there’s only one element of the design worth talking about really.
 The notch.

 First of all, the notch only features on the Google Pixel 3 XL and not the smaller Pixel 3.
 My first reaction to notches was highly negative.
 This all started with Apple and the iPhone X and at the time I thought it was a shocking move.
 Then everyone started copying, even my beloved P20 Pro.
 I have to admit, much like I did over headphone jacks being removed from phones, I had to eat some humble pie and admit notches aren’t a big deal.
 You get used to them, can hide them and they do free up some extra screen.

 But the Pixel 3 XL has a massive notch.
 Images of the phone which leaked in recent weeks showed just how big the notch would be and it was horrific.
 At their keynote, Google tried their best to hide the notch, but still, it was impossible to miss.
 And you’d think that would be all you need to know.

-However, when you use the phone as your daily run around phone, you still don’t notice it.
-I’m not sure what’s going on here, perhaps it’s some kind of psychology thing, but notches aren’t a big deal.
+However, when you use the phone as your daily run around the phone, you still don’t notice it.
+I’m not sure what’s going on here, perhaps it’s some kind of psychological thing, but notches aren’t a big deal.
 They become a blind spot that you get used to so don’t let the drama surrounding the new notch put you off getting this phone.